My Aunt Jane, she took me in,

 She bakes wee rings in an apple tart.

-And when Halloween comes round,
+And when Halloween comes around,

 For next that tart I’m always found.